regosen/Gapless-5/README.md

 - Safari (including iOS)
 - Chrome (including Android)
 - Firefox
-- *unsupported on IE*
-  - can't seem to programmatically create audio objects

 *NOTE for Boostrap users: Bootstrap's css will mess up the player's look.
 If you don't need Bootstrap in its entirety, try using Twitter customize to get just the subset of rules you need.*